practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Fortran/README.md

 ## Building tips

-I checked out potentially usefull compiler switches to compile a fast executable, but in vain:
+I checked out potentially useful compiler switches to compile a fast executable, but in vain:

 ```
 $ gfortran --help: